Box in the Form of a Leopard's Head

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Box in form of feline head, wood with metal tacks over surface, ears protrude, teeth and fangs represented.
-Condition: generally good, slightly chipped.
+Box in form of leopard head, wood with metal tacks over surface, ears protrude, teeth and fangs represented.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome